fedepaol/hugoblog/content/posts/evpn-systemd-unit.md

 I also described how running inside a pod is limiting this architecture and prototype to serve the node's main interface, because of the chicken egg-y issue of needing the underlay network to allow each node to reach the API server, while at the same time the configuration required to establish the underlay must be retrieved from the API server itself.

-In this post, I am going to take a step further by **running the two pods as systemd units**.
+In this post, I am going to take a step further by **running the two pods as podman systemd units**.
 The architecture is more or less the same, with the biggest difference being of having podman pods running as systemd units.

 ## Rethinking the architecture